Flora & Ulysses (film): Production

 On May 31, 2018, it was announced that Disney was developing a film adaptation of Kate DiCamillo's novel Flora & Ulysses for their streaming service Disney+, with Brad Copeland writing the script.

 On June 13, 2019, Alyson Hannigan and Ben Schwartz were cast as Flora's parents.
 Gil Netter produced the project.
 On June 27, 2019, Lena Khan was announced as director, and Matilda Lawler was cast in the titular role of Flora Buckman with Benjamin Evans Ainsworth and Danny Pudi also added to the cast as filming began in Vancouver.
 Pudi was cast before Schwartz and when director Lena Khan was deciding the role of the comic book store owner, Schwartz texted Bobby Moynihan who accepted immediately.
 Kate Micucci had already auditioned for the role of Rita and was cast due to her closeness with the three actors.
 This resulted in a reunion of the cast of the Disney animated series DuckTales.
 Filming wrapped on August 23, 2019.

 Post-production was done remotely during the COVID-19 pandemic.

 Release

 Flora & Ulysses was released on February 19, 2021, on Disney+.
+The movie made its linear premiere on Disney Channel in the United States on March 13, 2023.

-The movie made it's linear premiere on Disney Channel in the United States on March 13, 2023.
+The film was removed from Disney+ on May 26, 2023 as part of the Disney+/Hulu content purge.
+In response to backlash surrounding this, it was re-released digitally on multiple platforms including Amazon Prime Video, Vudu and Google Play on September 26, 2023.

 Reception

 Audience viewership

-According to Nielsen, Flora and Ulysses was the 2nd most streamed film across all platforms in the United States, during the week of February 15, 2021 to February 21, 2021.
+According to Nielsen, Flora and Ulysses was the second-most-streamed film across all platforms in the United States during the week of February 15, 2021, to February 21, 2021.